eitssg/sck-core-execute/README.md

 # Core-Execute

-The execute Lambda function is responsible for executing a list of actions.
+The execute is a module responsible for executing applications from a list of Action items based of the the BaseAction API interface

 ## Directory structure

-* **actionlib/** - Main collection of classes for working with Actions
+* **core_execute/actionlib/** - Main collection of classes for working with Actions
-* **evinfo/** - Module to retrieve information about the environment programatically
+* **core_execute/evinfo/** - Module to retrieve information about the environment programatically
-* **lib/** - Third-party libraries
+* **core_execute/handler.py** - Lambda entry point (handler method).
+A good place to start.
+* **core_execute/cli.py** - Commandline interace to run the "execute" function from the commandline
 * **tests/** - Directory containing various test data files
-* **main.py** - Lambda entry point (handler method).
-A good place to start.
-* **simulate.py** - Wrapper for executing the runner locally.
-Simulates the Step Function which would otherwise execute the functions.

 ## Description

-This is the "TOP" level library.

-Example of hierarchy:

-Layer 0 - Simple Python Utils

-Layer 1 - Core Framework

-Layer 2 - Core-Execute (this module)

-Layer 3 - AWS Core, Azure Core, VMWare Core, GCP Core

-Layer 4 - SCK Core Module / API

-Layer 5 - SCK Command Line

 From the SCK Command line "core" modules is executed which determines targets and loads the appropriate target libraries.
 The target libraries will then use this core